Elizabeth Strong Worthington

 Her first books, When Peggy Smiled: A Love Story and The Biddy Club, were published in 1888.
-They were followed, in 1898, by The Little Brown Dog and How to Cook Husbands (arguably her most popular work).
+They were followed, in 1898, by The Little Brown Dog and How to Cook Husbands, the later of which was discussed anew in a 2019 article.
 Her final book was The Gentle Art of Cooking Wives, published in 1900.

 She sometimes wrote under the pen name Griffith A. Nicholas.